bollu/bollu.github.io/README.md

 $A$, and a starting homotopy of $B$, which can be extended to a full homotopy.

-#### Number of irreducible representations

-Recall that the characters of irreducible representations are orthogonal.
-Also, the dimension of the space of class functions is equal to the number of conjugacy classes of the group $G$, since a class function takes on a distinct value over each conjugacy class, so there are those many degrees of freedom.
-This tells us that the number of irreducible representations is at most the number of conjugacy classes of the group.

 #### Lemma: Cofibration is always inclusion (Hatcher)